As an Amazon Associate, I earn from qualifying purchases.

 four photos showing how to use a hand peeler to make dried apples

 Using a normal vegetable peeler?
-Cut the top and base off of the apple and remove the peel.
+Cut the top and base off the apple and remove the peel.
 Core the apple and make thin uniform slices.

 Place the slices in the water/lemon juice mixture.